LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `testing`
 	some examples of writing unit tests

+- `tests_dsl`
+	example illustrating how to define a Domain Specific Language (DSL) for writing tests

 - `threads`
 	several simple examples of multi-threading programming, some of them intended only for benchmarking multi-threading Prolog compilers